aws-samples/amazon-sagemaker-build-train-deploy/00_access_the_aws_console/README.md

 ## Access the AWS Console

-### AWS-run event using Workshop Studio
+### AWS-run event using AWS Workshop Studio
-If you're running this workshop as part of an AWS-run event, Workshop Studio will provision temporary accounts for you, so all resources you need to complete the workshop will be created for you.
+If you're running this workshop as part of an AWS-run event, AWS Workshop Studio will provision temporary accounts and create all resources you need to complete the workshop.

-1. Browse to [**Workshop Studio**](https://catalog.us-east-1.prod.workshops.aws/), and click **Get Started**.
+1. Browse to [**AWS Workshop Studio**](https://catalog.us-east-1.prod.workshops.aws/), and click **Get Started**.
 Alternatively, use the direct URL provided by your facilitator to access the event.

 2. Select **Email one-time password (OTP)**, then enter your email address.
 Your facilitator should have whitelisted your email address and/or email domain to allow access to the event.
 Click **Send passcode**.
 <p align="center">